Dosage Form: injection, solution

-For conversion from intravenous to oral therapy, the recommended initial dose of Enalapril Maleate Tablets is 5 mg once a day for patients with creatinine clearance >30 mL/min and 2.5 mg once daily for patients with creatinine clearance ≤30 mL/min.
+For conversion from intravenous to oral therapy, the recommended initial dose of oral enalapril maleate is 5 mg once a day for patients with creatinine clearance > 30 mL/min and 2.5 mg once daily for patients with creatinine clearance ≤ 30 mL/min.
 Dosage should then be adjusted according to blood pressure response.

 Patients at Risk of Excessive Hypotension

-Patients should be followed closely whenever the dose of Enalaprilat is adjusted and/or diuretic is increased.
+Patients should be followed closely whenever the dose of Enalaprilat injection is adjusted and/or diuretic is increased.

-Enalaprilat Injection should be administered as a slow intravenous infusion, as indicated above.
+Enalaprilat injection should be administered as a slow intravenous infusion, as indicated above.
 It may be administered as provided or diluted with up to 50 mL of a compatible diluent.
-Parenteral drug products should be inspected visually for particulate matter and discoloration prior to use whenever solution and container permit.

 Compatibility and Stability